 For example, you may need to adapt your training to suit conditions you might expect, but cannot replicate in Britain.
 It might be hot and sunny, for instance!
 Having the right equipment is also vital.
 It’s all totally worth it though, once you’re out there and doing it for real.

 Discover a land of ancient temples, golden pagodas & magnificent monasteries where monks collect alms each morning.
-This 10-day trek takes place in the Shan Mountains where the cool mountain air, pine forests, beautiful landscape & hill tribe villages make it perfect trekking.
-For years Burma has remained unexplored by tourists - now is the time to visit…
+Taking place in the Shan Mountains where the cool mountain air, pine forests, beautiful landscape & hill tribe villages make it perfect for trekking.

 Hike along the steep staircases and crumbling watchtowers of The Great Wall of China on this demanding, but rewarding trek.
 This once in a lifetime challenge includes five full days hiking along The Great Wall and exploring Beijing and its Forbidden City.